Introduction

 E1.S is the smallest of the EDSFF SSDs, designed to replace the M.2 form factor in the data center but make it hot-swappable.
 These E1.S drives are front-mounted and have the width of a 1U chassis.
 It is optimized for high-density, low-power applications where storage is tightly packed.
 There are various thicknesses for a heatsink (or lack thereof), in turn drawing more power and having faster performance.

-- Use Cases: Ideal for environments that prioritize density overcapacity, such as scale-out cloud storage.
+- Use Cases: Ideal for environments that prioritize density over capacity, such as scale-out cloud storage.
 E1.S are most often used in 1U storage servers.

 2. E1.L